anemu911/hanhbook/_simple-living/2019-10-15-simple-hygiene-face-edition.md

 ---
-title: 'Face Edition'
+title: Face Edition
+description: Pros and cons of natural products like oil, face cleanser and moisturiser
-subtitle: 'Pros and cons of natural products like oil, moisturiser and toothpaste'
+subtitle: Pros and cons of natural products like oil, face cleanser and moisturiser
 featured_image: '/images/simple-living/oatmeal.jpg'
 ---